Aleph-Alpha/ts-rs/README.md

 ### cargo features
 - `serde-compat` (default)

   Enable serde compatibility.
 See below for more info.
+- `format` (default)

+  When enabled, the generated typescript will be formatted.
+  Currently, this sadly adds quite a bit of dependencies.
 - `chrono-impl`

   Implement `TS` for types from chrono
 - `bigdecimal-impl`

   Implement `TS` for types from bigdecimal
 - `uuid-impl`

   Implement `TS` for types from uuid
 - `bytes-impl`

   Implement `TS` for types from bytes

 If there's a type you're dealing with which doesn't implement `TS`, use `#[ts(type = "..")]` or open a PR.